 - 9.1 We should be honest with regards to the issue of confidentiality.
-If it is necessary for us to pass our concerns about an individual on then we should discuss with them: - Who we are going to talk to - What we are going to tell them - Why we need to tell them - 9.2 We should never share information about an indivudual without first telling them.
+If we it is necessary for us to pass our concerns about a pupil on then we should discuss with the pupil: - Who we are going to talk to - What we are going to tell them - Why we need to tell them - 9.2 We should never share information about a pupil without first telling them.
 Ideally, we would receive their consent, though there are certain situations when information must always be shared with another member of staff and / or a parent.
-Particularly if they are in danger of harm. - 9.3 It is always advisable to share disclosures with a colleague, usually the Senior Mental Health and Emotional Wellbeing India Lees, this helps to safeguard our own emotional wellbeing as we are no longer solely responsible.
-It ensures continuity of care in our absence and it provides an extra source of ideas and support.
-We should

-- explain this to the individual and discuss with them who it would be most appropriate and helpful to share this information with. - 9.4 Parents should be informed if there are concerns about their mental health and wellbeing and pupils may choose to tell their parents themselves.
+Particularly if a pupil is in danger of harm. - 9.3 It is always advisable to share disclosures with a colleague, usually the Mental Health and Emotional Wellbeing India Lees, this helps to safeguard our own emotional wellbeing as we are no longer solely responsible for the pupil, it ensures continuity of care in our absence and it provides an extra source of ideas and support.
+We should explain this to the pupil and discuss with them who it would be most appropriate and helpful to share this information with. - 9.4 Parents should be informed if there are concerns about their mental health and wellbeing and pupils may choose to tell their parents themselves.
 If this is the case, the pupil should be given 24 hours to share this information before the school contacts parents.
-We should always give pupils the option of us informing parents for them or with them. - 9.5 If a child gives us reason to believe that there may be underlying child protection issues, parents should not be informed, but the child protection officer Len Batey or Louise Sugden in his absence must be informed immediately.
+We should always give pupils the option of us informing parents for them or with them. - 9.5 If a child gives us reason to believe that there may be underlying child protection issues, parents should not be informed, but the child protection officer Len Batey must be informed immediately.